LazyWolves/vision/README.md

 ## Configuring Vision

-The config file for vision will be present at /etc/vision/config.json As you have already guessed, the config file is written format.
+The config file for vision will be present at /etc/vision/config.json As you have already guessed, the config file is written in json format.

 Given below is a sample config file